leeanncafferata/clio3-syllabus/source/schedule.md

 This week we will work collaboratively on the projects for the course.
-We may also cover additional topics such as web applications and frameworks (Ruby on Rails, Sinatra, Node.js), programming practices such as debugging, refactoring, and testing, or other topics relevant to your research.
+We may also cover additional topics such as web applications and frameworks (Ruby on Rails, Sinatra, Node.js); programming practices such as debugging, refactoring, and testing; other programming languages (Python, Ruby, PHP); basic statistics of use to historians; or other topics relevant to your research.

 ### Due